voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

 Loading zoo datasets with manual downloads
 ------------------------------------------

-Some zoo datasets such as :class:`BDD100K <fiftyone.zoo.base.BDD100KDataset>` and :class:`Cityscapes <fiftyone.zoo.base.CityscapesDataset>` require that you
+Some zoo datasets such as
+:class:`BDD100K <fiftyone.zoo.datasets.base.BDD100KDataset>`
+and :class:`Cityscapes <fiftyone.zoo.datasets.base.CityscapesDataset>` require
-create accounts on a website and manually download the source files.
-In such cases, the :class:`ZooDataset <fiftyone.zoo.ZooDataset>` class will provide additional argument(s) that let you specify the paths to these files that you have manually downloaded on disk.
+that you create accounts on a website and manually download the source files.
+In such cases, the :class:`ZooDataset <fiftyone.zoo.datasets.ZooDataset>` class will provide additional argument(s) that let you specify the paths to these files that you have manually downloaded on disk.

-You can load these datasets into FiftyOne by first calling :meth:`download_zoo_dataset() <fiftyone.zoo.download_zoo_dataset>` with the appropriate keyword arguments (which are passed to the underlying :class:`ZooDataset <fiftyone.zoo.ZooDataset>` constructor) to wrangle the raw download into FiftyOne format, and then calling :meth:`load_zoo_dataset() <fiftyone.zoo.load_zoo_dataset>` or using :ref:`fiftyone zoo load <cli-fiftyone-zoo-load>` to load the dataset into FiftyOne.
+You can load these datasets into FiftyOne by first calling :meth:`download_zoo_dataset() <fiftyone.zoo.datasets.download_zoo_dataset>` with the appropriate keyword arguments (which are passed to the underlying :class:`ZooDataset <fiftyone.zoo.datasets.ZooDataset>` constructor) to wrangle the raw download into FiftyOne format, and then calling :meth:`load_zoo_dataset() <fiftyone.zoo.datasets.load_zoo_dataset>` or using :ref:`fiftyone zoo load <cli-fiftyone-zoo-load>` to load the dataset into FiftyOne.